iiNet mobile plans review

 Fantastic prepaid value, particularly for its mid-tier plans.

-Normally priced at $19.99 per one-month recharge – that recharge duration is a positive, given the prevalence of 28-day and 30-day “months” from other telcos – iiNet mobile’s first plan off the rank is priced at just $10 per month for the first six months for 8GB of data, as long as you’re a new customer.
+Normally priced at $25 per one-month recharge – that recharge duration is a positive, given the prevalence of 28-day and 30-day “months” from other telcos – iiNet mobile’s first plan off the rank is priced at just $12.50 per month for the first six months for 25GB of data, as long as you’re a new customer.

-As far as the Prepaid competition is concerned, that promotional pricing for the iiNet Mobile 8GB Plan is the best value offering when you look at first-year pricing.
-TPG technically equals it with its Small Mobile plan that has 8GB of data and identical pricing ($10 promo; $19.99 normally), except that the promo pricing only applies for the first three months.
+As far as the Prepaid competition is concerned, that promotional pricing for the iiNet Mobile Small Plan is the best value offering when you look at first-year pricing.
+TPG technically equals it with its Small Mobile plan that has 25GB of data and identical pricing ($12.50 promo; $25 normally).

-If you’re willing to pay $2.50 more for the first six months, the iiNet Mobile 16GB Plan has even better value.
+If you’re willing to pay $5 more for the first six months, the iiNet Mobile Medium Plan has even better value.
+What normally costs $35 month is, instead, $17.50 for the first six months, which is a whole lot cheaper than the nearest Prepaid competitor offering at least 50GB of data.

-Up your monthly Prepaid budget by another $2.50, and that’s where you’ll find the starting price for the iiNet Mobile 40GB Plan.
-Normally priced at $29.99 per month, you’ll only pay $15 per month for the first six months.
+Up your monthly Prepaid budget by another $5, and that’s where you’ll find the starting price for the iiNet Mobile Large Plan.
+Normally priced at $45 per month, you’ll only pay $22.50 per month for the first six months.
+After that, the price goes up.
+However, you can still save if you pair it up with an iiNet Internet connection.

 iiNet mobile features and perks